EEN421/EEN421.github.io/_posts/2025-11-16-PowerShell-Toolbox-Part-1:-Azure-Network-Audit.md

 - Wondering which subnets live in which VNet
 - Searching through the portal for that one VPN gateway named “Test-Gw-Old-DoNotDelete”

-_You get a single CSV with every detail flattened and ready to filter._
+_You get a single CSV with every detail flattened and ready to filter...👇_

 <br/>
 <br/>